perru/andy-enhanced/README.md

 ### FASTER CSS & JS LOADING
 With using async & IA optimizations.

+### LIGHTER PACKAGE WITH MORE FEATURES
+With extreme minification and optimizations.

 ### BETTER W3C COMPLIANCE
 Not perfect but better than the original (unique id are unique, better syntaxes, some cleaning...).